Poincar\'e-Reeb graphs of real algebraic domains: Poincar e--Reeb graphs of domains of finite type in vertical planes

 \begin{example} Consider again the canonical affine vertical plane $(\Rr^2, x)$ and a generic algebraic domain $\mathcal{D}$ in it, homeomorphic to a disc.
 Denote $\mathcal{C}=\partial\mathcal{D}$.
 It is homeomorphic to a circle.
 Then the set of critical points of $\pi |_{\mathcal{C}}$ (which are the same as the topological critical points, by the genericity assumption) yields a permutation.
 To explain that, we will define two total orders on the set of critical points.
 The first order enumerates $\{P_i\}$ in a circular manner following $\mathcal{C}$, obtained by following the curve, starting with the point with the smallest $x$ coordinate, the curve being oriented as the boundary of $\mathcal{D}$.
 The second order is obtained by ordering the abscissas $x(P_i)$ using the standard order relation on $\Rr$.
 Now, as explained by Knuth (see \cite[page 17]{Gh1}, \cite[Definition 4.21]{sorea2019permutations}, \cite[Section 1]{sorea2019constructing}), two total order relations on a finite set give rise to a permutation $\sigma$: in our case, $\sigma(i)$ is the rank of $x(P_i)$ in the ordered list of all abscissa.
 The vertical equivalence preserves the permutation: if $\mathcal{D} \approx_v \mathcal{D}'$ then $\sigma=\sigma'$.
 However, the reverse implication could be false, as shown in the picture below, which shows two generic real algebraic domains homeomorphic to discs with the same permutation $\left(\begin{smallmatrix} 1 & 2 & 3 & 4 & 5 & 6 \\ 1 & 5 & 3 & 6 & 2 & 4 \end{smallmatrix}\right)$, but which are not vertically equivalent, as may be seen by considering their Poincar\'e-Reeb trees.

 \end{example}

 Example \ref{ex:permutation} shows that the permutations are not complete invariants of generic domains of finite type homeomorphic to disks, under vertical equivalence.
-However, by Proposition \ref{th:equiv}, the Poincar\'e--Reeb graphs are complete invariants of all kinds of generic domains of finite type.
+However, by Proposition \ref{th:equiv}, the Poincar\'e--Reeb graphs is a complete invariant for the vertical equivalence.

 \begin{proof}[Proof of Proposition \ref{th:equiv}] ~ \begin{itemize} \item $\Rightarrow$.
 Suppose $\mathcal{D}\approx_v \mathcal{D}'$ and let $\Phi : \mathcal{P}\to \mathcal{P}'$ be a homeomorphism realizing this equivalence through a commutative diagram